 Sag can be measured at the rear wheel's axle or at the shock.
 These instructions approach this measurement at the shock.
-Your ITD/XTD Shock should have 3/8" of sag for the 5" travel model, and 1⁄2" of sag for the 6" travel model when the rider's full weight with gear is at rest on the bicycle.
+Your XTD Shock should have 3/4" to 1" (6.5" travel) of sag when the rider's full weight with gear is at rest on the bicycle.
 The best way to do this is to have someone check the total length of your shock, eye to eye, while you are feet on the pedals and balanced on the bike on level ground.
 You can use a nearby wall to assist you in your balancing... but don't lean against it - this will give a false measurement.
 Next (or first), measure the length of your shock at rest (bike lifted at the rear and allowing the shock to fully extend).
 The difference of these two measurements is your sag.